Appointments

 Non-urgent advice: The right person will see you now.

-Here at Eaglescliffe Medical Practice we have a range of skilled and qualified staff working alongside our GPs, available to see patients.
-As a result, our receptionists may ask you a few questions related to your query to make sure you get the right treatment, this could be:
+We have a range of skilled and qualified staff working with our GPs, available to see patients.
+Because of this, our receptionists may ask you a few questions to make sure you gsee the right person, this could be:

 Nurse Practitioners diagnose and treat patients.
 They also prescribe medicines if needed, and can refer to specialists.